verifiablesoftware/vsw/CONTRIBUTING.md

 - [ ] Squash your commmits into logical units and write properly formatted commit messages (see [Using Git](#using-git) above)
 - [ ] Does this changeset include any significant changes?
 If so, be sure to include a change to *CONTRIBUTING.md* in your branch.

 All pull requests must be reviewed and approved by at least one owner before being accepted.
-Please also review ["Using Git"](using-git) and ensure that your commit messages follow the guidelines laid out there.

 ## Contributing to the Documentation